vipkanisorn/vipkanisorn/README.md

-- 👋 Hi, I’m @vipkanisorn
+- 👋 Hi, I’m @vipkanisorn.
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding.
-- 🌱 I’m currently studying at Faculty of Information and Communication technology.

 <!---
 - 💞️ I’m looking to collaborate on ...